Monk parakeet: Chicago

 The population in Chicago is estimated to be at 1,000 birds, with healthy colonies located in several of the city's parks.
-Parrot origin theories include a University of Chicago experiment gone awry, an overturned truck on its way to a pet store, escaped birds from a holding pen at O'Hare Airport or released / escaped pets.
-According to University of Chicago ornithologist Dr. Stephen Pruett-Jones, "They got here through the pet trade and the pet trade really peaked in the mid- to late 1960s."
+According to University of Chicago ornithologist Dr. Stephen Pruett-Jones, the population originated in the pet trade.
 The first documented parrot nest in Chicago dates to 1973.
-The species continues to thrive despite several unusually harsh winters that occurred during the 1980s and in 2014.
-Various attempts to remove them were made over the years, most of which were resisted by a group of Hyde Park residents, including Mayor Harold Washington.
+The species thrives despite harsh winters; attempts to remove them have been resisted by Hyde Park residents, including Mayor Harold Washington.
 The birds are generally welcomed in the city, especially by bird watchers, and were the subject of a 2012 ornithological study.